A Speech Therapist’s Role In Dealing With Dementia

 This may also be accompanied by anxiety and antisocial tendencies.

-It will become extra difficult for them to complete routine chores, and you may notice that they begin avoiding them.
+Completing routine chores become extra difficult, and you may notice that they begin avoiding them.

 This is because it takes longer to complete tasks and is extra difficult for them to follow through because of an inability to focus.